Scientists track rare brain diseases to pave way for future cures

 Summary

-This study follows 52 people with Tay-Sachs, Sandhoff, or GM1 gangliosidosis to understand how these rare genetic diseases progress.
-Researchers measure changes in motor skills, communication, and behavior each year.
-The goal is to create a clear picture of the diseases so future treatments like gene therapy can be tested effectively.
+This study follows children and adults with Tay-Sachs, Sandhoff, and GM1 gangliosidosis to understand how these diseases progress.
+Researchers will measure changes in motor skills, communication, and behavior each year.
+The goal is to create a clear picture of the diseases so future treatments, like gene therapy, can be tested effectively.

 Disclaimer Read more